elchs/LetoDBf/Readme.txt

    3. --> start executable[ or service ]
    check server up and working with one or more of tests examples
  # 5.1 --> build your project: hbmk2 yourapp[.prg|.hbp] letodb.hbc
-   provide a copy of "tests/rddleto.txt" renamed as ".ini" along with your executable, adapt therein IP | DNS name of the server
+   [ not xHarbour ] provide a copy of "tests/rddleto.txt" renamed as ".ini" along with your executable -- adapt therein IP | DNS name of the server, or use "DETECT"
  # start your app ...

  # really found a left over BUG ? - try to nail it with a snippet, report !!